uxdrew/melt/README.md

 **Second Act:**
 A simple nudge can make all the difference.
-Using Sydney by Synchrony, you can make a prompted micropayment; to help reduce the stress of a large monthly balances which can help pay down debt smarter and faster.
+Using Sydney by Synchrony, you can make a prompted micropayment; helping reduce the stress of a unsightly monthly balance which will allow you to help pay down debt smarter and faster.

 ![Melt Bot](http://uxdrew.io/melt/bot/melt-bot.gif)